 Cancer Immunology and Immunotherapy Center (CIIC) – Designing robust immunotherapies against cancer

-Drawing upon the expertise of internationally renowned researchers and clinicians from the Schools of Biology and Medicine, the Cancer Immunology and
+Drawing upon the expertise of internationally renowned researchers and clinicians from the Schools of Biology and Medicine, the Cancer Immunology and Immunotherapy Center is at the forefront of today's advances in cancer research and cancer immunotherapy.

 Interdisciplinary research by CIIC experts in cancer biology, cancer immunology and cancer immunotherapy and other fields is yielding critical insights into the origins of cancer, while collaborations between the lab and clinic are working to move the most promising discoveries into improved diagnostic, treatment and prevention strategies.